UCINet0: A Machine Learning based Receiver for 5G NR PUCCH Format 0: INTRODUCTION

 \begin{itemize} \item PUCCH Format 0 uses a waveform-based technique for information transfer.
 It encodes the UCI within phase rotations applied to a pre-defined base sequence.
-This paper presents a Machine Learning based decoder for Format 0 that uses a Neural Network (NN) to predict the phase rotation.
-This paper, an extension of our previous work~\cite{yerrapragada2023machine}, is one of the first attempts at designing such a receiver for 5G PUCCH Format 0. \item PUCCH Format 0 signals can be transmitted either by individual UEs or by multiple UEs (a maximum of 12 UEs~\cite{3gpp_38_211}) multiplexed in the same time-frequency resources.
-Conventional decoding methods employ iterative correlation of the coherently combined signals with the known base sequences.
-This paper shows that a single NN model can replace the correlation operations, thus decoding the UCI from a single UE up to a maximum of 12 multiplexed UEs, with each UE transmitting any combination of HARQ and SR payloads. \item One of the challenges of correlation-based methods is their susceptibility to false detections.
-Conventional approaches to determine whether a UE has actually transmitted on the PUCCH involve signal power-based thresholds, which are often determined either based on observation or tedious simulations.
-We show that the NN model described in this paper is robust enough to identify false transmissions, thus eliminating the need for thresholds. \item This paper provides insights into the generation of training and testing wireless signal datasets derived from both MATLAB simulations and real-time over-the-air field captures taken at the indigenous 5G Testbed at IIT Madras~\cite{5gtbiitm}. \item The proposed AI/ML model relies on extracting a map between the received PUCCH samples (input) and the applied phase rotation to the base sequence (output).
+This paper presents a Machine Learning based decoder for Format 0 that uses a neural network to predict the phase rotation.
+This paper, an extension of our previous work~\cite{yerrapragada2023machine}, is one of the early attempts at designing such a receiver for 5G PUCCH Format 0. \item The integration of AI capabilities with communication systems can be done by replacing existing functionalities with AI-based approaches, by adding new AI-based functionalities, or by adding AI assistance to existing approaches.
+This paper proposes that the decoding of Format 0 could be performed by an AI/ML model, in lieu of conventional approaches such as correlation with the known base sequences.
+The AI/ML model takes only the extracted Format 0 resources from the Resource Grid as input and the functioning of this model is independent of the rest of the receiver chain. \item Format 0 signals can be transmitted either by a single UE or by multiple UEs (a maximum of 12 UEs~\cite{3gpp_38_211}) multiplexed in the same time-frequency resources.
+The AI/ML model described in this paper is capable of decoding the UCI from a single UE up to a maximum of 12 multiplexed UEs, with each UE transmitting any of the allowed combinations of HARQ and SR payloads. \item One of the challenges of correlation-based methods is their susceptibility to false detections.
+Conventional approaches to determine whether a UE has actually transmitted on the PUCCH involve signal power-based thresholds, which are often determined either based on observation or tedious field measurements.
+We show that the UCINet0 model described in this paper is robust enough to identify false transmissions, thus eliminating the need for thresholds. \item This paper provides insights into the generation of training and testing wireless signal datasets derived from both MATLAB simulations and real-time over-the-air captures taken at our indigenous 5G Testbed at IIT Madras~\cite{5gtbiitm}. \item The proposed AI/ML model relies on extracting a map between the received PUCCH samples (input) and the applied phase rotation to the base sequence (output).
 At least two degrees of randomness are embedded in the input data.
 The first comes from the phase rotation, which is a function of the random UCI bits.
 The second comes from the fading channel and thermal noise, which we assume to be Additive White Gaussian Noise (AWGN).
 In the presence of such randomness, neural networks often converge to the correct input-output relationship while obscuring the path they take to achieve convergence.
-This paper attempts to offer some insights into the interpretability of the model's behavior. \item AI/ML models must adhere to certain complexity, memory, and latency constraints to become deployable on hardware devices such as Field Programmable Gate Arrays (FPGA).
+This paper attempts to offer some insights into the interpretability of the model's behavior. \item AI/ML models must adhere to certain complexity, memory, and latency constraints to become deployable on hardware devices such as Field Programmable Gate Arrays (FPGAs).
 To this end, this paper provides a complexity analysis of the NN models presented. \end{itemize}